 - What's the best course of action?

 - I have these other health conditions.
 How can I best manage them together?

 - Are there restrictions I need to follow?

 - Are there brochures or other printed material I can have?
 What websites do you recommend?

 What to expect from your doctor

-Do you have a family history of colon cancer, polyps or familial adenomatous polyposis?
+- Do you have a personal or family history of colon cancer, polyps or familial adenomatous polyposis?